Andrew Carrazzo

 Andrew Carrazzo (born 15 December 1983) is a former professional Australian rules footballer who played for the Carlton Football Club in the Australian Football League (AFL).

 Junior career

-Carrazzo played junior football with the St Simons Football Club in Rowville and with the Knox Eagles Football Club in Ferntree Gully.
+Carrazzo played junior football with the St Simons Football Club in Rowville, the Knox Eagles Football Club (now Fentree Gully Eagles) in Ferntree Gully and East Burwood Rams.
 Carrazzo played with Oakleigh Chargers in the TAC Cup competition, finishing his final season runner up in the Morrish Medal for best player in the competition in 2001, as well as winning All-Australian honours in the national under-18 carnival.